On Human Nature -- Eric R. Pianka

 believed in Santa Claus.
 When he told his son there was no Santa Claus, his smart kid got a

 gleam in his eye and said "Oh, I get it, there's no God, either."
 Then, Daddy had to backtrack

 quickly and reassure his boy that God was indeed real.
 Kids are expected to outgrow their belief

-in the Tooth Fairy, the Easter Bunny, and Santa Claus, but not the cherished myth of one or more
+in the Easter Bunny, Tooth Fairy, and Santa Claus, but not the cherished myth of one or more

 omnipotent deities.
 Everybody wants to believe that they have a soul, a caring god, and an

 afterlife, as comforting and irrational as that may be.
 Religions occupy a very special place

 in the irrational right side of our brains adjacent to our carefully programmed but irrational